Aurorajingyi/torch-points3d-SiameseKPConv/README.md

 author = {Iris {de Gélis} and Sébastien Lefèvre and Thomas Corpetti}, keywords = {3D point clouds, Change detection, Deep learning, Siamese network, 3D Kernel Point Convolution}, }

+A first step to use these codes is to configure your training and dataloader.
+Please have a look in the conf folder.
+To train Siamese KPConv, the trainSiamKPConv.py file can be used.
+To test use eval_SiamKPConv.py.

 # Torch-Point3D
 <p align="center">
   <img width="40%" src="https://raw.githubusercontent.com/nicolas-chaulet/torch-points3d/master/docs/logo.png" />